Chapter 32 : Fireworks

 Immediately, applause rippled through the crowd and people began jostling around to make way, forming a clear, decisive path.
-I watched, feeling almost separated from my body, as Eros Humdudgeon—a man I had heard countless times on the radio, see on the WizTelly, read about in history books—stepped towards the front of the room.
-He was shorter in person.
+I watched, feeling almost separated from my body, as Eros Humdudgeon—a man whose speeches I had heard countless times on the radio, whose image I'd seen on the WizTelly, whose policies I read about in history books —stepped towards the front of the room.
+He was shorter in person, I noticed.
 His hair was graying on the sides, but he had the same square, stout face, the same politician’s smile.

 “Hello,” he greeted.
 Just like that.
 As if it were just another day, completely casual.
 Sup?
 I half expected him to break into free-style rap.
-This one goes out to all the fallen homies, yo!
+This one goes out to all the fallen homies!

-Instead, in a clear, simple voice, he went on: “Friends and associates, today we are gathered to celebrate a joyous holiday and show our gratitude for all that we are blessed with...”
+Instead, in a clear, simple voice, he began to address the room: “Friends and associates, today we are gathered to celebrate a joyous holiday and show our gratitude for all that we are blessed with...”

 I started to fade into La La Land as the Minister droned on.
 I watched Aidan and Dom as they stood in the middle of the dance-floor, apparently listening in rapt attention.
 I wasn’t fooled though.
-Both their eyes were glazed over with boredom.
+Both their eyes were glazed over in an expression I usually associated with the History of Magic classroom at Hogwarts.
 I also spotted Freddy and Evelyn, who was wearing an emerald green dress, standing by the corner, so close to each other that I almost felt like I was intruding on something intimate.
-His arm was wrapped carelessly around her waist, idle fingers playing with the ruffles on her skirt.
+His arm was wrapped carelessly around her waist, the idle fingers of his other hand playing with the ruffles on her skirt.

-Before I could do or say anything, however, he turned away, just like that.
-As if nothing had happened, he steadied his gaze on the Minister, seeming completely interested in what the man had to say.
-Bastard.
+Before I could do or say anything, however, he turned away, leaving me feeling like my whole body had just been dunked in ice-water.
+As if nothing had happened, he steadied his gaze on the Minister again, seeming completely interested in what the man had to say.

-But after only ten seconds, he leaned over towards me—not taking his eyes off Humdudgeon—and murmured smoothly, “Shouldn’t you be listening to the Minister instead of staring at me?”
+But after only ten seconds (in which Potter continued to calmly listen to the speech and I tried my hardest not to spontaneously combust into flames), he leaned over towards me and murmured smoothly, mouth way too close to my ear, “Shouldn’t you be listening to the Minister instead of staring at me?”

 I gaped for a moment, and then snapped around, gaze darting over to see if Ginny had heard.
 She was watching the Minister as well, nodding her head vigorously to whatever he was saying, but I couldn’t be sure.